(or - Stop users button mashing while you generate their reports)

 3. Server-side blocking

 If it's important that the user never triggers more than one generation process at once, then on the server-side we should set a flag when the first generation request comes in.
-On all subsequent requests, the flag should be checked first, if it's set then a response is sent immediately saying that there is already a report pending.
+On all subsequent requests, the flag should be checked first, if it's set then a response is sent immediately saying that there is already a report pending (if you don't have anything fancier in mind, try a HTTP 429).

 Once the initial request has completed (either successfully or with an error/exception) the flag should be cleared, ready for the user to make another request for the report later on.
 It's probably also a good idea to have some kind of time limit after which the flag gets cleared automatically and an alert gets sent - to handle any situations where you've cocked up the flag clearing logic.